-Chapter Development Coordinator
+Chapter Development Coordinator,

 Mac became interested in SCWA in 1996 when he was asked to join his local SCWA committee.
-In 2002, the committee elected Mac to become chairman of Clarendon SCWA Chapter.
-His passion to help raise money for SCWA's programs and Camp Woodie landed him a job in June of 2004.
-Mac believes in SCWA's mission to Conserve, Enhance, and Perpetuate our waterfowl heritage.
-Mac is an avid outdoorsman who loves to hunt and fish.
-He enjoys spending time outdoors with his son Donald McQueen III (Trey) and daughter Mary McKenzie, and his wife Lisa.
+Six years later, in 2002, the committee elected Mac chairman of the Clarendon SCWA Chapter.
+Mac's passion to help raise money for SCWA's programs and Camp Woodie landed him a full-time position as SCWA's Director of Chapter Development in June of 2004.
+Mac believes in SCWA's mission to enhance, and perpetuate our waterfowl heritage.
+Mac is an avid outdoorsman.
+He who loves to hunt and fish.
+He enjoys spending time outdoors with his son Donald McQueen III (Trey), daughter Mary McKenzie, and his wife Lisa.

-David Wielicki founded the South Carolina Waterfowl Association (SCWA) on December 16, 1986.
-He has served as the Executive Director of SCWA since the organization's inception.
-David graduated with honors degree in Wildlife Management from Auburn University in 1983.
-During his undergraduate and graduate studies he spent three years in Manitoba, Canada assisting waterfowl researchers on waterfowl and wetland ecology projects and conducting his own research on aspects of mallard nutrition during the summer molting period.
-David's research was funded by the Delta Waterfowl Foundation and he received his Master of Science degree from the University of Manitoba.
-David worked for Ted Turner managing over 2,000 acres of coastal rice field impoundments prior to founding the South Carolina Waterfowl Association.
-David has over 25 years of experience as a waterfowl biologist and manager.
+David graduated from Auburn University in 1983 with an honors degree in Wildlife Management.
+During his undergraduate and graduate studies, he spent three years in Manitoba, Canada assisting waterfowl researchers on waterfowl and wetland ecology projects and conducting his own research on aspects of mallard nutrition during the summer molting period.
+David's research was funded by the Delta Waterfowl Foundation.
+He received his Master of Science degree from the University of Manitoba.
+Prior to founding the South Carolina Waterfowl Association, David worked for Ted Turner managing more than 2,000 acres of coastal rice field impoundments.
+David has more than 25 years of experience as a waterfowl biologist and manager.

-Jennifer McNeely was hired at the South Carolina Waterfowl Association in November of 2011.
-While she grew up as a city girl in Raleigh, NC, Jennifer has grown accustomed to the laid back atmosphere and outdoor lifestyle in Clarendon County, SC.
-Jennifer originally became involved with SCWA as a volunteer and Committee member for the Clarendon Chapter in 2008 and fell in love with the organization and it's cause.
+Jennifer McNeely was hired by SCWA in November 2011.
+While Jennifer grew up as a city girl in Raleigh, NC, she has grown accustomed to the laid back atmosphere and outdoor lifestyle in Clarendon County, SC.
+Jennifer originally became involved with SCWA as a volunteer and committee member for the Clarendon Chapter in 2008 and fell in love with the organization and its cause.

-Thomasyne Hipp was hired at South Carolina Waterfowl Association in March 2008.
+Thomasyne Hipp joined SCWA in March 2008.
 She is in charge of Fundraising and Membership Services.
 She grew up in Manning, SC, where she spends a great deal of time on the lake with her family and friends.
 Thomasyne loves to read and collect books.
 She also enjoys learning how to cook old and new recipes.

-Education Program Sales and Marketing Director
+Education Program Sales and Marketing Director,

 Joe joined the SCWA team in May of 2012 as a Wildlife Technician.
 Growing up in rural upstate New York, Joe quickly fell in love with the outdoors - leading to his decision to pursue a Bachelor's degree in Wildlife Science from the State University of New York College of Environmental Science & Forestry.
 After graduating in 2011, Joe worked at a flyfishing ranch in New Mexico as a guide, but felt the calling to come back East, where he was hired by SCWA.
 It has been an extremely rewarding experience to work in the field of conservation, as well as teach the next generation of outdoor enthusiasts about the importance of the natural world.

-Justin Grider started working for the South Carolina Waterfowl Association in May of 2013, shortly after finishing a Wildlife Ecology and Management degree at Auburn University.
+Justin Grider started working for SCWA in May of 2013, shortly after earning a Wildlife Ecology and Management degree from Auburn University.
 His passion for the outdoors developed at an early age while growing up in the foothills of the Appalachians in Northeast Alabama.
 It was there he began developing his love for hunting and fishing.
 Justin’s love for the outdoors led him to pursue a career that allowed him to share his passion for hunting and fishing with others, in hopes that he could help to pass on the hunting and fishing heritage to future generations of outdoorsmen and outdoorswomen.

 Tyler Mayson was hired in March 2016 as the Fundraising Assistant.
 He first came to work for SCWA in 2009 as a Camp Counselor.
-Since then he has has been the Assistant Director for Camp Woodie, a shooting instructor, a Camp Leopold educator, a wood duck technician, a farming technician, as well as a hunting guide.
+Since 2009, he has has been the Assistant Director for Camp Woodie, a shooting instructor, a Camp Leopold educator, a wood duck technician, a farming technician, and a hunting guide.